2020 – 2021 Aid Year

 Students may apply online via the FAFSA.

-- Out of region students (those who are not in one of the WWAMI states, Washington, Wyoming, Alaska, Montana, or Idaho) may apply for residency status in Washington State after demonstrating a year of primary residency in Washington State.
+Out of region students (those who are not in one of the WWAMI states, Washington, Wyoming, Alaska, Montana, or Idaho) may apply for residency status in Washington State after demonstrating a year of primary residency in Washington State.
 If Residency status is not granted, students will continue to pay Non-Resident Tuition.
 Gaining residency status is not assured, and generally requires proving that a student did not move to Washington purely for the purposes of education.
 Please contact the Residency office directly with any questions regarding your personal situation.
-See Contacts.
+See the contacts page for more information.

 Tips for Navigating Student Financial Aid at the University of Washington